-We’re now well into 2016.
+We’re now well into 2017.
 Did you make a resolution to lose weight?
 Eat healthier?
 Quit smoking?
 Start exercising?
 How’s that going?
 Are you still on track?
 Need a boost?

 - Sleep undisturbed.
 Proper sleep not only helps you feel rested, it helps you lower your blood pressure, blood sugar, and even your weight!
 Not getting enough sleep messes up the hormones that help us reign in hunger.
 While we often hear about the hours of sleep needed, it’s just as critical to get the right type of sleep.
-Throughout the night, our body goes through continuous 90-minute sleep cycles, flowing from a light REM sleep (when we dream) to deep sleep and back again.
+Throughout the night, our body goes through continuous 90-minute sleep cycles.
+Our brain flows from a light REM sleep (when we dream) to deep sleep and back again.
 REM sleep is important for our emotional health while deep sleep helps the body repair and recover from illness and injury.
 Getting the right type of sleep helps us stay healthy, emotionally stable, and make better decisions.
 Whenever our sleep cycle gets interrupted (by a sound or movement), the body has to start the cycle all over again.
 So get the kids into their own bed, kick the pets out of the room, and ask your snoring partner to get some medical help.